Water-Melon/Melon/docs/en/lex.md

 - `padding` useless padding
 - `type` is used to indicate whether `data` is a file path or a code string: `M_INPUT_T_BUF` is a code string, `M_INPUT_T_FILE` is a code file path.
 - `data` code file path or code string, depending on the value of `type`.
+- `env` is used to find the file with the specified relative path from the directory set by the environment variable.

 Return value: return `mln_lex_t` structure pointer if successful, otherwise return `NULL`